1. Start with your budget

 How to prequalify

-You can typically prequalify with a lender by filling out a quick online form.
-This will give you a ballpark idea of what rates and terms you might qualify for, as well as how much of a down payment you’ll be required to make.
+Fill out a quick online form to prequalify with a lender.
+Doing so will give you a ballpark idea of what rates and terms you might qualify for, as well as how much of a down payment you’ll be required to make.

 It usually doesn’t involve a hard credit check, so it won’t affect your chances of getting approved with another lender.
 After comparing your prequalifying offers, pick your top choice and apply for preapproval, if it’s available.